confidential-containers/confidentialcontainers.org/content/en/docs/cloud-api-adaptor/azure/_index.md

 {{% /tab %}}

 {{% tab header="DIY" %}}
 This assumes that you already have the code ready to use.
-On your terminal change directory to the CAA's code base.
+On your terminal change directory to the Cloud API Adaptor's code base.
 {{% /tab %}}

 {{< /tabpane >}}